Zaloora

-Zaloora is a village located in the northern Baramulla district of Jammu and Kashmir (J&K), India.
+Zaloora or Zaalor is a village located in the northern Baramulla district of Jammu and Kashmir (J&K), India.
 It lies approximately 16 km from Sopore, 10 km from Handwara, and 30 km from Kupwara.
 Zaloora is situated in a valley within a valley, surrounded by mountains on three sides and bordered by the Lal Kul canal on the fourth side.
 The village is home to over 6,530 chollas (stoves), indicating its size and the number of households.
 Zaloora is the third largest village in the Zaingair region, following Dangerpora and Shiva.
 It shares its boundaries with Harwan to the east, Tujjar Sharief to the southeast, and Unisoo to the west and south.